-A chemical peel is a technique used to improve and smooth the texture of the.
+A chemical peel is a technique used to improve and smooth the texture of the skin.
 Facial skin is mostly treated, and scarring can be improved.
 Chemical peels are intended to remove the outermost layers of the skin.
 To accomplish this task, the chosen peel solution induces a controlled injury to the skin.
 Resulting wound healing processes begin to regenerate new tissues.

 The dead skin eventually peels off.
 The regenerated skin is usually smoother and less wrinkled than the old skin.
 Some types of chemical peels can be purchased and administered without a medical license, however people are advised to seek professional help from a Medical Trained Provider.
 Post treatment follow up is important to enhance the the healing of the skin.